venkat2305/password-generator/readme.md

 4. Avoid using br for presentational purposes. instead use a p tag

 5. Never use the HTML event handler attributes.
 It is never a good idea to mix up HTML and JavaScript.
 It's best to keep them separated.

+6. to copy the text to clipboard use `navigator.clipboard.writeText(value which has to be copied);`

+7. don't use `.value` while copying to clipborad , use `.textconentet`